ChengfeiYan/PPI_MSA-taxonomy_rank/README.md

         corresponding to the name.
     7.  taxdict_file: Python's dictionary file, key is NCBI Taxonomy ID, value is the taxonomic ranks (species, genus, family, order, class, phylum, kingdom, domain).
-    8.  refTaxID: NCBI Taxonomy ID of target A&B (9506, ...).
+    8.  refTaxID: NCBI Taxonomy ID of target A&B,Once you know the name of the species, you can get the NCBI Taxonomy ID corresponding to the name from https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi.
     9.  max_common_level: selected rank (species, genus, family, order, class, phylum, kingdom, domain, life).
         “life” was used to represent all species in the UniRef100 database.
-    10. cov: minimun converage with target sequence (50,60, ...).
+    10. cov: minimun converage with target sequence, the recommended value is 60.
-    11. topn: In each species, the topn matching sequence is selected (1,2,3, ...).
+    11. topn: In each species, the topn matching sequence is selected，When set to 1, it means that only the top pair is used, and when set to 100000, it means that all pairs are used..

 ### 2. Usage
     python pairing.py faA faB msaA msaB output_dir tax2id_file taxdb_file refTaxID max_common_level cov topn

+## Citing:
+Protein Complex Structure Prediction Powered by Multiple Sequence Alignment of Interologs from Multiple Taxonomic Ranks and AlphaFold2
+Yunda Si, Chengfei Yan. bioRxiv 2021.12.21.473437; doi: https://doi.org/10.1101/2021.12.21.473437